-Unfortunately, many students who are blind or severely visually impaired are not afforded the same level of sex education as their sighted peers.
+Unfortunately, many students who are blind or severely low vision are not afforded the same level of sex education as their sighted peers.
 One problem is that high quality sex education instruction includes the use of pictures in textbooks and videos.
-Obviously, print pictures are not accessible to students who are blind or severely visually impaired.
+Obviously, print pictures are not accessible to students who are blind or severely low vision.
 The pictures must be rendered into forms that the students can comprehend.

-Many people, including some teachers, mistakenly believe that merely describing the images verbally is enough for people with visual impairments to understand pictures.
+Many people, including some teachers, mistakenly believe that merely describing the images verbally is enough for people who are blind/ low vision to understand pictures.
 This isn’t the case.
 We know that when a picture is verbally described to a person who is blind and then the person who is blind is shown several objects which resemble the picture, and only one of the objects is actually the object being shown, the person who is blind will struggle to pick the right object consistently when using their sense of touch and attempting to follow the description of the object.

 Others think that making raised line drawings of the pictures for the youngster to examine with their fingers is adequate.
 But we know that people who are blind struggle to interpret the raised line drawings without sighted support.
 We also know that while a 3-dimensional object presented in raised lines can be accurately understood by those who have sight, the same is not true for persons using their fingers to examine the raised lines.
 This is because when 3-dimensional objects are represented using lines on a two-dimensional plane, a flat surface, which is completely a visual concept.
 The use of vision and subtle visual cues like perspective and shading and relative size all combine to enable sighted people to view pictures of 3-dimensional object accurately.
 The sense of touch cannot be used to interpret all of those visual supports representing a 3-dimensional object because the different tactile graphics would overlap each other making the line-drawing unreadable.
 In other words, a two-dimensional representation of a 3-dimensioal object is a completely visual concept that does not lend itself to interpretation by touch.